jawadjawid/gallery-flare/README.md

 #### View
 Every time the user views the Gallery, the GalleryController.cs API endpoint is called, which then calls Database.GetImagesFromDbAsync() with the appropriate filters, such as username, access, and tags.
 The endpoint returns a stringified array with image URLs and other needed image data.
 #### Search
 Users can search for an image by its tags, or by a similar image, both of them can be accessed from SearchController.cs.
-When a user searches by a tag the search API calls the Database helper and filters all previous images with that tag and returns them.
+When a user searches by a tag, the search API calls the Database helper and filters all previous images with that tag and returns them.
 When a user searches by image, the server analyzes that image just as if it's being uploaded and then it compares its tags with other images in the database and returns all the images with 4 or more matching tags (can be changed if needed).

    [Shopify Fall 2021 Backend Developer Internship]: <https://docs.google.com/document/d/1ZKRywXQLZWOqVOHC4JkF3LqdpO3Llpfk_CkZPR8bjak/edit#heading=h.n7bww7g70ipk>